rtelmore/du-hpc/README.md

-# du-hpc
+# HPC at DU

-HPC at DU
+Tests for R on DU's HPC system.